Three offers unlimited 4G & 5G home broadband from £12 per month. See how their plans compare.

 For customers living in a 5G coverage area, it will also be possible to get Three’s 5G home broadband service.
 This can offer up to gigabit download speeds (1,000Mbps) but Three says an average download speed of 150Mbps is much more realistic.

-At present, you can get 5G broadband from just £19/month, as a special offer for Black Friday 2024.
+At present, you can get 5G broadband from just £12/month for the first 6 months, as a special offer for December 2024.

 The following table shows Three’s 5G home broadband plans: